mysociety/fixmystreet/running/users.md

 understand how it works.
 For normal operation, you don't need to worry about it.*

-By default, FixMyStreet uses email confirmation links to check that the user is a genuine person, with access to the email address they have provided.
+By default, FixMyStreet uses email confirmation links, text confirmation codes, or Facebook/Twitter login tokens, to check that the user is a genuine person, with access to the email address/phone number they have provided.
+Even if Facebook/Twitter are used, the site still performs email confirmation.
-There are, of course, other more rigorous ways of identifying people online, but so far email remains the most universal and least complex mechanism available.

-So FixMyStreet uses the email address as the key piece of information when identifying a user.
-It sends a confirmation link -- with a unique token within it -- to the specified email address when an unidentified user performs a task that requires authentication, such as submitting a report, or changing their password.
+So FixMyStreet uses the email address or phone number as the key piece of information when identifying a user.
+For email authentication, it sends a confirmation link -- with a unique token within it -- to the specified email address when an unidentified user performs a task that requires authentication, such as submitting a report, or changing their password.
+For phone authentication, it sends a confirmation code by text.

-Clicking on a valid email confirmation link not only confirms the action it was created for (for example, the report is marked as *confirmed*, or the password is changed), but also starts a user session.
+Clicking on a valid email confirmation link, or entering a text confirmation code, not only confirms the action it was created for (for example, the report is marked as *confirmed*, or the password is changed), but also starts a user session.
 This means that, for the remainder of the session, other such actions do not trigger further email confirmations.
 This is an nonintrusive way of authenticating report submissions without explicitly using usernames, or accounts, and is a deliberate part of FixMyStreet's design.

 It *is* nonetheless possible to set a password, and log into FixMyStreet using the email address as the identifier.
 Regular users, of course, use this mechanism.
 When this happens, a user session is created when they log in.

-A **sign out** link is shown on FixMyStreet pages once a user session has begun.
+A **sign out** link is shown on a user's account page once a user session has begun.
 Clicking on it ends the session.
 User sessions are browser sessions: they automatically expire when the user's browser shuts down.